ut2310/memory_management_take_home/README.md

     "Arn": "arn:aws:iam::980921723213:user/sritan-iam"
 }

 3. A list of integrations that the user has configured.
-Per project the user can configure certain integrations (e.g. AWS, GCP, Grafana, Splunk, etc).
-The agent is able to call prebuilt tools specific to these integrations, so it's notified of what's available.
+Per project, the user can configure integrations (e.g., AWS, GCP, Grafana, Splunk).
+The agent can call prebuilt tools specific to these integrations, so it’s notified of what’s available.
 Example list:

 ["AWS", "GCP", "Splunk"]

-4. Integration Methods that the agent has retrieved.
-This field starts out empty and only get's populated when the agent runs it's method retrieval tool.
-This tool allows the agent to query a large set of tools with natural language  and get the tools it needs to take an action within some integration.
-An Example Method:
+4. Integration methods that the agent has retrieved.
+This field starts out empty and only gets populated when the agent runs its method-retrieval tool.
+This tool allows the agent to query a large set of tools with natural language and get the tools it needs to take an action within an integration.
+Example:

 <tool>{{name: "aws.connect.ListContactFlowVersions", params: {{Region: string (optional), InstanceId: string (required), ContactFlowId: string (required), NextToken: string (optional), MaxResults: integer (optional)}}, description: "Lists all the versions for the specified flow..
 Docstring: Returns all the available versions for the specified Amazon Connect instance and flow identifier.
 See also: `AWS API Documentation <https://docs.aws.amazon.com/goto/WebAPI/connect-2017-08-08/ListContactFlowVersions>`_   **Request Syntax** ::    response = client.list_contact_flow_versions(       InstanceId='string',       ContactFlowId='string',       NextToken='string',       MaxResults=123   )    :type InstanceId: string :param InstanceId: **[REQUIRED]**     The identifier of the Amazon Connect instance.       :type ContactFlowId: string :param ContactFlowId: **[REQUIRED]**     The identifier of the flow.       :type NextToken: string :param NextToken:     The token for the next set of results.
 Use the value returned in the previous response in the next request to retrieve the next se…"}}</tool>

-5. A dict of detected IAC languages present in the codebase with their versions.
-The languages specifically include terraform, terraform cdk, ansible, pulumi, and aws cdk.
-The present languages and versions are indexed by folder.
+5. A dict of detected IaC languages present in the codebase with their versions.
+The languages specifically include Terraform, Terraform CDK, Ansible, Pulumi, and AWS CDK.
+The detected languages and versions are indexed by folder.
 Example:

 {
     example_folder: {